jakelinnzy/dotfiles/README.md

 ## Vim

-The vimrc is meant to be used with Neovim 0.5+, although it also works on Vim with some plugins disabled.
+The vimrc is meant to be used with Neovim 0.5+, although it also works on Vim 8 with some plugins disabled.

-Some settings I really like:
+Some highlights:

 - Use `,` and `m` for scrolling.
+Way more ergonomic than pressing `C-d` and `C-u` repeatedly.
     ```
     noremap , <C-u>
     noremap m <C-d>
     ```
-- `Alt + h/j/k/l` moves cursor between split windows in any mode.
+- `Alt + h/j/k/l` moves cursor between split windows.
-- Use space bar as the leader key and have logical mappings.
+- Use space bar as the leader key.

 ## Useful programs